Humane Law Enforcement Officer: A Career Profile

-It's very important to recognize that all law enforcement jobs are inherently dangerous, and humane law enforcement is no different.
-Compassion, understanding, and communication skills are absolute must-have abilities in order to stay safe on the job.
+It's very important to recognize that all law enforcement jobs are inherenelty dangerous, and humane law enforcement is no different.
+Compassion, understanding and communication skills are absolute must-have abilities in order to stay safe on the job.

 Job Growth and Salary Outlook

-According to the Federal Bureau of Labor Statistics' Occupational Outlook Handbook, jobs for humane law enforcement officers and animal control officers are expected to continue to grow at an average rate through 2020.
+According to the Federal Bureau of Labor Statistics' Occupational Outlook Handbook, jobs for animal control workers are expected to grow at an average annual rate of 6% from 2014 to 2024.
 Through attrition and turnover, more opportunities will become available.

-Is a Career as a Humane Law Enforcement or Animal Control Officer Right for You?
+Is a Career as a Humane Officer Right for You?

 If you are interested in meaningful jobs in criminal justice or criminology and have a deep affection and love for animals, working as an animal control officer or humane law enforcement agent is a great career option.
-In fact, a job as an animal cop may very well prove to be the perfect criminology career for you.
+In fact, a job as an animal cop may very well prove to be the perfect criminology career.